nhecht/blueprints-learn.en/help/blueprints/vertical-blueprints/telecommunications.md

 ---
 # Telecommunications industry business challenge

-Before implementing this Blueprint the telecommunications company's "add a new line" email campaigns relied on whether the user had converted and only checked for this after a 7-day waiting period.
+Before implementing this blueprint the telecommunications company's "add a new line" email campaigns relied on whether the user had converted and only checked for this after a seven-day waiting period.
 Once these criteria were met any additional touch-points were initiated.

 This limitation had to be solved in order to initiate a timelier follow-up to users wished wanted to add a line earlier than the current state 7-day waiting period.